-“To show that you’re the best fighter, that means you’ve got to represent your country, so you’ve got to be one of the 12 men that’re going to make the Olympic Team.
+“To show that you’re the best fighter means you’ve got to represent your country, so you’ve got to be one of the 12 men that’s going to make the Olympic Team.
 I did that.

-“I’m not going to jump on anybody, all that discipline you need to have to not beat yourself because this is the type of discipline you need to have to not take advantage of other people.
+“I’m not going to jump on anybody.
+All that discipline you need to have is not to beat yourself because this is the type of discipline you need to have not to take advantage of other people.

-“My mom taught me that, it allowed me to have a great live and my kids to have a great life.”
+“My mom taught me that.
+It allowed me to have a great life and my kids to have a great life.”

-With ‘Iron’ Mike Tyson, Lennox Lewis and Riddick Bowe just some of the names on his resume, Holyfield is certainly in a position to offer an opinion as to whether his son has the ingredients to become world champion.
+With ‘Iron’ Mike Tyson, Lennox Lewis, and Riddick Bowe just some of the names on his resume, Holyfield is undoubtedly in a position to offer an opinion as to whether his son has the ingredients to become world champion.

-Speaking about the pressures which come with fighting on the big stage, Holyfield concluded with some words of wisdom to Evan.
+Speaking about the pressures of fighting on the big stage, Holyfield concluded with some words of wisdom to Evan.

 “Take one fight at a time.
 I said one day, you’ll be fighting for a championship.